Primary Navigation Mobile

 Overview

-This is the Polestar 3, the brand’s biggest offering that competes with other large, luxury electric SUVs.
-Yes, there is a 4 SUV on the way, but Polestar gives the highest number to their newest car, not the largest.
-It’s currently available with two power outputs.
+This one is currently available with two power outputs.
 There’s the Long Range Dual Motor that gets 489hp and does 0-62mph in 5.0 seconds, or the Performance Pack with 517hp for 0-62mph in 4.7 seconds.
 It shares a platform with the Volvo EX90 although unlike that car, the Polestar 3 only comes with five seats.

 Key rivals mainly come from Germany, with the Audi Q8 E-Tron, BMW iX and Mercedes EQE SUV all in its sights.
-If you like the sound of the 3 Performance Pack, there’s hot versions of the three aforementioned competitors, the Lotus Eletre and the Maserati Grecale Folgore to consider.
+If you like the sound of the 3 Performance Pack, there are hot versions of the three aforementioned competitors, as well as the Lotus Eletre and the Maserati Grecale Folgore to consider.
+We’ve driven the Long Range Dual Motor and the Performance Pack versions both overseas and in the UK, and to learn a bit more about how we test cars, take a look at our explainer page.

 What’s it like inside?

 Like the Polestar 2, the 3 gets a minimalist interior, albeit with even more impressive quality.
 Our test car’s supple leather, wood trim and squishy plastics make for a luxurious interior that beats the Mercedes EQE SUV for quality and runs the Lotus Eletre close.
 A Lotus beating a Mercedes for quality?
-Welcome to the strange new world of posh electric SUVs.
+Welcome to the strange new world of upmarket electric SUVs.

 Space for passengers up front is generous, and there’s plenty of width to the interior, too.
 Rear legroom is excellent, with headroom good but not at the same level as the BMW iX.
 Four tall adults will be very happy sat in the 3, five still comfortable.